-Proceeds from Asset Sales
+Proceeds from asset sales

-Proceeds from asset sales will be used to reduce debt or fund capital investment relating to new assets or earthquake recovery.
+Proceeds from asset sales (or non-sale capital release from commercial investments) will be used to reduce debt or fund capital investment relating to new assets or earthquake recovery.

 Interest, Dividends, & Other Revenues

 Council's principal investment revenues are the dividends received from its commercial subsidiaries (most importantly Christchurch City Holdings Ltd).
 Cash investments are generally only held for liquidity purposes, as Council is a net borrower.